 According to Gartner's prediction, by 2030, machine learning (ML) models are anticipated to use synthetic data exclusively, eliminating the need for real data.
 The synthetic data market is on a robust growth trajectory, as evidenced by Cognilytica's forecast.
 They project the market to expand from $110 million in 2021 to an impressive $1.15 billion by 2027.
+For a curated list of key research, see 9 papers on synthetic data generation for AI.

 What is Synthetic Data and how to work with it?
 What makes Synthetic Data so in demand?